 Located in Piazza San Pancrazio, a sort of hidden gem micro ‘hood with Museo Marino Marini.
 If you haven’t been, this museum is home to classic, contemporary & modern art by Marino Marini in the ex-church of San Pancrazio.
 More info heresince I want to get to the juice of the matter.

 The bar is a 50’s retro Italian lounge, herb potted walls at the entrance, lacquered & Tuscan wood table tops, bartenders in white and waiters in suit and tie.
 Continue Reading →

 Unless you’re an old-timer in Florence or really plugged into the restaurant culture, you probably never heard of Oliviero on Via delle Terme.
 And honestly, until it re-opened with a new chef- neither had I. Continue Reading →

 Coming from a city like Seattle where eateries rotate in & out quicker than it takes to cook a hot pocket (evenly), I was charmed by Florence’s steady restaurant scene.
 Or so I thought.
 Continue Reading →

-Before I left for Iran, I had lunch at a new Persian restaurant in Florence called “Tehran.”
+Before my recent holiday in Iran, I had lunch at a new Persian restaurant in Florence called “Tehran.”
 With intention, I wanted to wait until I returned from my vacation in Iran in order to see if the memory remained.
 If the flavors could fare well to what I would eventually devour in the capital of Tehran itself.
 At times, I feel perplexed with the online blogging world.
 We obsessively upload experiences without taking a moment to let the memory sink in, often off to the next food paparazzi event.
 While I may not post as much as I’d like to, what I do post is something that has left a memorable mark.
 And most of all, what I genuinely wish to share.
 In a way, I am finding reason in my infrequency- as a sort of quality filter you may say.
 Continue Reading →